awie3di/docs/articles/quickstart/backend/aspnet-core-webapi/v2/03-troubleshooting.md

 Bearer was not authenticated.
 Failure message: IDX10501: Signature validation failed.
 Unable to match 'kid': 'NTF...'
 ```

-To resolve this issue, make sure that the signature algorithm for the JWT matches with the configuration of your middleware.
+To resolve this issue, make sure that the algorithm for the JWT matches with the configuration of your middleware.

 ## 3. Has your token expired?